informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Cell-Lines.md

 ## Create base record

-From anywhere within the ATLAS-D2K data repository, go to the top navigation bar and click _Create > Cell &amp; Animal Models > Reporter Cell Lines_.
+From anywhere within the ATLAS-D2K data repository, go to the top navigation bar and click _Internal > Cell &amp; Animal Models > Reporter Cell Lines_.
 (You must be logged in.)

 ![Form to create the base record]({{ "/assets/wiki_images/submitting-data/cell-lines-base-create.png" | relative_url }})